pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 properties, you can do the initialization e.g. in the visit-method of the {% jdoc jast::ASTCompilationUnit %}
 node - which is visited first and only once per file.
 However, this solution would only work for rules written for the Java language.
-A language independent way is to override the method `apply` of the rule (and call super).
+A language independent way is to override the method `start` of the rule.
-The apply method is called exactly once per file.
+The start method is called exactly once per file.

 <!-- We don't support language-independent rules anyway... -->